Main Page

 Stats

-Our debut at the Emirates Stadium, which becomes the 45th ground we've played a Premiership game on.
+Newcastle debuted at the Emirates Stadium, the 45th ground we've played at in the Premiership.

 The eye-catching strike from Kieron Dyer was his first goal since the one that beat Southampton in the FA Cup back in February.